-The Objectives are updated on an ongoing basis.
-In 2009, the MCC reclassified the Objectives based on physicians’ roles as defined by the Royal College of Physicians and Surgeons’ CanMEDS (Canadian Medical Education Directives for Specialists) roles framework.
-This classification includes the roles of communicator, collaborator, health advocate, manager, scholar, professional and expert.
-This framework is now used extensively in Canada and recognized worldwide.
+The Objectives are organized by physician role as defined by the Royal College of Physicians and Surgeons’ CanMEDS (Canadian Medical Education Directives for Specialists) framework.
+This includes the roles of communicator, collaborator, health advocate, manager, scholar, professional and expert.
+The CanMEDS framework is used extensively in Canada and recognized worldwide.